moveit/moveit.ros.org/documentation/contributing/future_projects/index.markdown

 ## Improve MoveIt Grasps Library

 MoveIt has long lacked a good grasping library for generating candidate object grasps for manipulation.
-With the release of [MoveIt Grasps] (https://github.com/PickNikRobotics/moveit_grasps/), we are working to fill this gap.
+With the release of [MoveIt Grasps](https://github.com/PickNikRobotics/moveit_grasps/), we are working to fill this gap.
 Although MoveIt Grasps is a big step up from the pick-and-place pipeline, it is far from perfect.
 Improvements to MoveIt grasps could include:

 - Integration with a machine-learning-based grasp generator and/or grasp scoring package such as [Agile Grasps](http://wiki.ros.org/agile_grasp)
 - Improve tutorials and documentation for grasping in MoveIt
 - Improve test coverage, especially for grasp generation

 ## Cartesian Planning improvements